 - All public participants entering the meeting will automatically be muted upon entering. - All public participants should either turn off or leave off their video camera.
 Only City Council, City Board or City Commission Members will be allowed to have their video cameras on.
-Your video camera will be turned off for you if you do not turn it off yourself. - Public comment: - o Public only will be allowed to address the members during Public Comments - o Public is allowed three (3) minutes to speak. - Public must state the name and address slowly and clearly before they start to address the Council. - o Public comments will be addressed in the following order: - 1.
+Your video camera will be turned off for you if you do not turn it off yourself. - Public rules are displayed in the "Chat" Feature; however, the chat feature will not be turned on to allow for chat comments to be added. - Public comment: - o Public only will be allowed to address the members during Public Comments - Public is allowed three (3) minutes to speak. - o Public must state the name and address slowly and clearly before they start to address the Council. - o Public comments will be addressed in the following order: - 1.
 Those provided the day of the meeting and sent to the designated person in the meeting instructions by a certain time will be read during the meeting. - 2.
 Those using the Video Conference Portion (not calling on a telephone) will be asked to use the "Raise Your Hand" Feature in Zoom.
 The meeting Chair will call on individuals to speak and they will be unmuted at that time. - 3.
 Participants that are available only by phone, after the meeting Chair requests. - Inappropriate or disruptive participants will not be allowed or tolerated and will be removed from the meeting. - Due to the electronic nature of this type of meeting the meeting Chair, at his discretion, may adjourn the meeting with or without notice for any reason.
 Every attempt will be made to remain connected to the meeting, however two examples of abrupt adjournment may be computer connectivity issues or lack of appropriate participation.